-- The Faculty Academic Registrar shall forward the request and supporting documentation to the Executive Dean or Academic Registrar as appropriate.
-This shall be accompanied by an estimation of whether secure arrangements can be made, what those arrangements would be and a statement of the arrangements for the recovery of the fee and expenses. - F13.9P The Executive Dean or Academic Registrar shall make a decision and notify the Faculty Academic Registrar who will be responsible for making the arrangements, notifying the faculty responsible for the module or unit of study (if different) and for invoicing the student.
+- F13.9P The Executive Dean or Academic Registrar shall make a decision and notify the Faculty Academic Registrar who will be responsible for making the arrangements, notifying the faculty responsible for the module or unit of study (if different) and for invoicing the student.
 The student must pay the fee before the scheduled date of the examination and pay any additional costs associated with the invigilation or organisation of the examination or assessment.
-A student who does not pay the fee will not be permitted to take the examination off campus and a student who does not pay the fee and/or any additional expenses will be treated as a debtor. - Fees and expenses a student granted permission to take an assessment under controlled conditions off campus will be charged a fee.
+A student who does not pay the fee will not be permitted to take the examination off campus and a student who does not pay the fee and/or any additional expenses will be treated as a debtor. - F13.10P Fees and expenses a student granted permission to take an assessment under controlled conditions off campus will be charged a fee.
 The fee covers courier postage of examination papers and stationery, liaison with the examination centre off campus, and the University's administrative costs including preparing examination packs.
 It does not cover any other costs such as the organisation of the venue, fees charged by the venue or invigilators.
 Where any additional costs are incurred by the University these will also be charged to the student. - F13.11P Report each faculty shall report annually to the Academic Registrar on any arrangements made for assessments under controlled conditions to be taken off campus.

-F14 INSTRUCTIONS TO EXAMINATION CANDIDATES
+F14 INVIGILATION OF EXAMINATIONS (INCLUDING INSTRUCTIONS TO EXAMINATION CANDIDATES)